masc-ucsc/livehd/docs/projects.md

 * Allow to specify a specific lgraph library
 * Allow to specify passes/commands in lgraph

+## LGraph and LNAST check pass

+Create a pass that checks that the LGraph (and/or LNAST) is sementically correct.
+Some checks:

+* No combinational loops
+* No missmatch in bit widths
+* No disconnected nodes
+* No nodes that could be DCE
+* Check for innefficient splits (do not split busses that can be combined)
+* Transformations stages should not drop names if same net is preserved

 ## Smaller tasks

 For even smaller tasks check the [cleanup.md](cleanup.md) file